ATTODataPortal/Documents-1/HowTo/HowToUpload.md

 | 6.
 Missing value            | there is one predefined missing value </p>- *Placeholder*: per default *na*, but can be customized <p>- *Description*:add a description</p></td>                                              |
 | 7.
 Trash bin                | use to delete a variable template                                                     |

 If you cannot find an appropriate variable template or a specific unit is missing, please contact the BExIS team!

 Finally, save the data structure and go back to your dataset (use the browser back button).

 <img src=".\images_upload\image14.png" style="width:6.3in;height:2.70833in" />
 Figure 7: Edit a variable template.

 ### 2.4 Upload data

-To start the upload process, use the *upload button* in your dataset's primary data tab (Figure 8).
+To start the upload process, use the *Upload button* in your dataset's primary data tab (Figure 8).
 This link will direct you to the data upload wizard.

 <img src=".\images_upload\image15.png" style="width:6.3in;height:1.79167in" />
 Figure 8: Start data upload.

 Now follow the upload wizard (Figure 9):